Monday, 5 October 2020

 Hello Operator - a tribute to Australia's most offensive comedy album

-If there's ever a serious discussion about the most influential Australian comedy album I want an invite to the panel.
-I'll concede that nothing will ever beat the 12th Man series for cultural impact, but am keen to argue that Kevin Bloody Wilson's second album Kev's Back (The Return of the Yobbo) runs a close second.
+If there's ever a serious discussion about the most influential Australian comedy albums I want a seat on the panel.
+Obviously, various 12th Man recordings are at the top of the pile, but I'd like to make the case that Kevin Bloody Wilson's Kev's Back (The Return of the Yobbo) is next in the queue.

-This is not to suggest you'd play it for your grandmother, or that it in any way lines up with the moral standards of 2020 but find me another non-Billy Birmingham production that is remembered - at least in part - by so many people.
+Not that you'd play it for your grandmother, or that it in any way lines up with today's moral standards, but find me another non-Billy Birmingham production of original material that is still remembered - at least in some part - by so many people.

-It should be noted that this is very much a middle-aged person thing, anybody younger than 35 reading this probably has no idea what I'm on about.
+Sure, this is very much a middle-aged person thing, and anybody under 40 probably has no idea what I'm on about.
 Find an older person and show them, I bet they'll know what I'm on about.
 Meanwhile, I'll accept nominations for anything this millennium that has had the same impact.
 Bad luck Tripod fans, you'll never manage it.

-There is nothing complicated about this album, it's 10 comedy songs that you wouldn't play on the radio unless you were trying to get sacked.
-However, I caution you not to confuse the use of several offensive racial terms with it being some sort of proto-Pauline Hanson's One Nation style wankfest.
-Language you'd kindly refer to as 'outdated' is there, but Wilson is not aligning himself with either side of politics, he's just trying to crack gags and get paid.
-In fact, in the cameo Bob Hawke impersonations, he's treated like a hero.
-Which just goes to show politics used to be a bit more complicated than one-eyed barracking for parties like they're footy teams.
+There's nothing complicated about Kev's Back, it's 10 comedy songs that you wouldn't play on the radio unless you wanted to get sacked.
+However, I caution you not to confuse the use of much wildly offensive racial language with it being some sort of proto-Pauline Hanson's One Nation style wankfest.
+It's full of language you'd refer to as 'outdated' at best, but from the days when politics was a bit more complicated than one-eyed barracking for parties like footy teams, a cameo impersonation of Bob Hawke treats him like a hero at the expense at the Liberals.
+Doesn't mean you should drive down the road playing it from loudspeakers though, and this post will firmly nail down the coffin of any remaining ambitions I had for holding public office.

-Not everyone shared the ARIA judging panel's enthusiasm.
-Future Walkley Award winning journalist Richard Guilliatt was particularly unimpressed.
+Not everyone shared the enthusiasm of the ARIA judges.
+For example, future Walkley Award winning journalist Richard Guilliatt was particularly unimpressed.

 SIDE 1